BNPG6 Enkhuizen, 23rd–25th April 2026

 15.30 – drop off at Amsterdam-Sloterdijk Railway Station

-Return to Hoorn (16.15) and Enkhuizen (17.00)
+Return by bus to Hoorn (16.15) and Enkhuizen (17.00)

 © Copyright BNPG.eu 2026